henryshiffer/Airbnb-Data-Exploration-and-Modelling/Week-1.md

 > Airbnb, Airbnb in Toronto, and background on COVID-19 in Toronto.

 > As this project will likely involve spatial modelling, I also provide
-> a some review of Paula Moraga’s “Small Area Disease Risk Estimation
+> some review of Paula Moraga’s “Small Area Disease Risk Estimation
 > and Visualization Using R”

 ## Setting the stage for the Project